Chart Color Schemes

 An assessment of population growth drivers in Earlville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Earlville's population is estimated at around 4500 as of November 2025.
-This reflects an increase of 300 people (7.1%) since the 2021 Census, which reported a population of 4200 people.
-The change is inferred from the resident population of 4449 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 52 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1274 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Earlville's 7.1% growth since census positions it within 0.9 percentage points of the SA3 area (8.0%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 39.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Earlville's population is estimated at around 4,525 as of Feb 2026.
+This reflects an increase of 325 people since the 2021 Census, which reported a population of 4,200 people.
+The change was inferred from AreaSearch's estimate of 4,449 residents following examination of ABS ERP data released in June 2024 and an additional 69 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,281 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Earlville's growth rate of 7.7% since census positions it within 0.5 percentage points of the SA3 area (8.2%).
+Population growth was primarily driven by interstate migration contributing approximately 39.0%.

 Frequently Asked Questions - Population